Melania Trump Receives Backlash For ‘Narcissistic’ 9/11 Tribute

 In just shy of 24 hours since the time it was posted, Melania’s tribute to 9/11 has accumulated nearly 9,000 retweets, 44,000 likes, and just shy of 2,000 comments.
 While some of the Twitter users in the comment section joined the FLOTUS in paying tribute to the tragic day in American history, most of the comments slammed Trump for posting such as “self-absorbed” and “narcissistic” photo.

 “To commemorate 9/11 you post an image of……yourselves.
-Ok.” one Twitter user criticized.
+Ok,” one Twitter user criticized.

 “Quick tip: When posting about a tragedy, a photo of yourself is never a good choice.
 When in doubt, just an american flag will do,” a second added.